publishpress/PublishPress-Blocks/src/readme.txt

   * Add: Design improvements for review system
   * Add: Setting to disable blocks from PublishPress Blocks plugin
   * Add: Order option by "oldest to newest" to Woo Products block
-  * Add: Support for incoming renewed Gallery Blocks to integrate with "Open galleries in lightbox"
+  * Add: Support for incoming renewed Gallery Block to integrate with "Open galleries in lightbox"
   * Remove: developer_documentation.html
   * Fix: Console warnings and errors when Custom Styles is disabled
   * Fix: Undefined variable $saved_settings when checking for Gallery block lightbox settings in frontend